Artanis/simple-jsonapi/README.md

 ## Usage

-Browserify is configured to export `simple-jsonapi`to the global name `SimpleJsonApi`.

-### Deserializing a JSON API document
+After you fetch and parse the JSON-API response from the server:

+    var result = SimpleJsonApi.deserialize(response);

-The `deserialize()` function will transform a JSON API response into `ResourceObject`s.
-If the response was a single resource object, it will return a representation of that object.
-If the response was a collection of resource objects, it will return an array of objects.
+If the response is a collection (e.g.: `https://jsonapi.example.com/articles`), you will have an array of deserialized objects.

-If the response was a compound document, with related resources included, those relationships will be resolved.
-Included documents are not returned, and are only available through relationships on objects in the primary data.

-    var data = SimpleJsonApi.deserialize(response);
+If the response is a single object (`https://jsonapi.example.com/articles/1`), it will be a single object.

+In both cases, relationships between all objects in the response document will have been resolved.

+The deserialized objects will have attributes and relationships available at the top-level, alongside `type`, `id`, `meta`, and `links`.

 ### Polymer

-If you are using Polymer, simply import `simple-jsonapi.html`, which will source the javascript file for you:
+If you are using this library with Polymer, simply import `simple-jsonapi.html`, which will source the javascript file for you:

     <link rel="import" href="../simple-jsonapi/simple-jsonapi.html">

+If multiple components use the library this way, it will only be loaded once.

 Also, consider checking out [jsonapi-resource](https://github.com/Artanis/jsonapi-resource), a Polymer element that provides a declarative interface to `simple-jsonapi`.

+## Examples

-### `ResourceObject`s
+### Multiple requests

-Top-level members are copied into underscore-prefixed names, while attributes and resolved relationships are placed into the object root.
-For example:
+It is possible to dereference relationships between documents made through multiple requests and subsequent deserializations.

+    var store = [];
-    var response = {
+    var result1 = SimpleJsonApi.deserialize(response, store);

-      data: {
-        type: "article",
-        id: "1",
-        attributes: {
-          title: "JSON API paints my bikeshed!",
-          body: "Shortest article.
-Ever."
-        },
-        relationships: {
-          author: {
-            data: {type: "people", id: "9"}
-          }
-        }
-      },
-      included: [
-        {type: "people", id: "9", attributes: {name: "Dan Gebhardt"}}
-      ]};
+ The array `store` contains all the records found in the response, as well as identifiers referenced by relationships that weren't satisfied by the response.

-    var resobject = SimpleJsonApi.deserialize();
+    var result2 = SimpleJsonApi.deserialize(response2, store);

-    console.log(resobject);
-    // ResourceObject {
-    //   _type: "article",
-    //   _id: "1",
-    //   _attributes: {...},
-    //   _relationships: {...},
-    //   _meta: undefined,
-    //   _links: undefined,
-    //   title: "JSON API paints my bikeshed!",
-    //   body: "Shortest article.
-Ever.",
-    //   author: ResourceObject {
-    //     _type: "people",
-    //     _id: "9",
-    //     _attributes: {...},
-    //     _relationships: {},
-    //     _meta: undefined,
-    //     _links: undefined,
-    //     name: "Dab Gebhardt"
-    //   }
-    // }
+Since store already had objects in it, these are used to dereference relationships in the new response.
+However, since the relationships of already deserialized objects use references to objects in this array that are merely updated and never replaced, those relationships _also_ become resolved.

 ## Development